-The Intramural Research Program (IRP) has contributed to the development of biomedical products in many ways.
-One way is through the management of inventions made by IRP scientists that are then patented and licensed to the private sector for commercial development.
-Examples include the first AIDS drugs (antiretrovirals), vaccines against hepatitis and HPV, treatments for cancer, and diagnostics for HIV or the rare genetic disease familial Mediterranean fever.
+The Intramural Research Program (IRP) contributes to the development of biomedical products in many ways.
+One is by managing inventions made by IRP scientists, which are then patented and licensed to the private sector for commercial development.
+Examples include the first AIDS drugs (antiretrovirals), vaccines against hepatitis and HPV, treatments for cancer, and diagnostics for HIV and the rare genetic disease, familial Mediterranean fever.

-The National Institutes of Health (NIH) also has the ability to license unique biological materials to companies for use in commercial products.
-For example, Synagis, used for the prevention and treatment of serious lower respiratory tract disease in children, traces its beginnings to the IRP as the monoclonal antibody palivizumab.
+The National Institutes of Health (NIH) can also license unique biological materials to companies for use in commercial products.
+One example, Synagis, used for the prevention and treatment of serious lower respiratory tract disease in children, traces its beginnings to research conducted in the IRP.

-The NIH Office of Technology Transfer (OTT) serves as a bridge that connects the inventive discoveries made in the Intramural Research Programs of the NIH and the Food and Drug Administration (FDA) to commercial partners that develop these technologies into products and services to benefit public health.
+The NIH Office of Technology Transfer (OTT), along with its partner technology transfer offices at NIH’s Institutes and Centers, serves as a bridge that connects the inventive discoveries made in the IRP and the Centers for Disease Control and Prevention (CDC) to commercial partners that develop these technologies into products and services that benefit public health.

-Our inventions cover the spectrum of disease areas, including cancer, infectious diseases, neurology, ophthalmology, cardiovascular, nanotechnology, etc. Many of these involve rare or neglected diseases that afflict either very small populations or those primarily found in developing countries.
-For more information on these opportunities, visit the OTT Web pages on rare diseases or neglected diseases.
+Our inventions cover the spectrum of disease areas, including cancer, infectious diseases, neurology, ophthalmology, cardiovascular, nanotechnology, and beyond.
+Many of them involve rare or neglected diseases that afflict either very small populations or people in developing countries.

 Whether you are interested in licensing inventions or collaborating with our scientists, learn more about our technology partnership opportunities by visiting OTT’s Web site.